The N.C. Maritime Museum, located at 315 Front St. in downtown Beaufort, is open year-round on the following schedule:

 We are closed on Thanksgiving Day; Dec.
 24, 25 and 26 for the Christmas Holiday; and New Year’s Day, Jan.
 1.

-Admission to both sites is free.
+Admission is free.
 Donations are appreciated.

 The North Carolina Maritime Museum in Beaufort reflects coastal life and interprets lighthouses and lifesaving stations, the seafood industry, motorboats, and more.
 Studies in marine life, science, and ecology are available for all ages.
 The Beaufort museum is the repository for artifacts from Blackbeard’s wrecked flagship, Queen Anne’s Revenge, among them cannons, grenades, belt buckles and beads.
 The Harvey W. Smith Watercraft Center teaches boatbuilding for all ages.